 Typhoid Vaccine: Antibiotics may diminish the therapeutic effect of Typhoid Vaccine.
 Only the live attenuated Ty21a strain is affected.
 Management: Vaccination with live attenuated typhoid vaccine (Ty21a) should be avoided in patients being treated with systemic antibacterial agents.
 Use of this vaccine should be postponed until at least 3 days after cessation of antibacterial agents.
 Consider therapy modification

 Increased urinary catecholamines, 17-hydroxycorticosteroid and vanillylmandelic acid (VMA) levels; decreased urinary 5-hydroxyindoleacetic acid (5HIAA) and urine estriol levels

 Large doses (higher than recommended) have resulted in bladder irritation, frequent/painful micturition, albuminuria, and hematuria.

 Gastrointestinal: Dyspepsia, nausea, vomiting

-<1% (Limited to important or life-threatening): Increased serum ALT (reversible), increased serum AST (reversible)
+<1%, postmarketing, and/or case reports: Increased serum ALT (reversible), increased serum AST (reversible)

 • Gout: Avoid use in patients with gout; may precipitate urate crystals in urine.